-Area 2-1 - Know Your Boundaries
+Area 2-1 - Know Your Boundaries (EL 4): Read or paraphrase the following:

 The long journey is over.
 You are standing before a lavishly decorated gate made of reddish iron that seems to erupt in flame, so vivid are the images carved into it.
 It is guarded by four well-armored grey dwarves, who seem ready enough for a coming invasion.